itmuse/art-mustache/README.md

 Art Mustache was designed as an easy to learn, compact and expressive template engine that enables a fluid coding workflow.

-Art Mustache is not a new programming language itself, but uses native language(just like python) syntax for having code
+Art Mustache is not a new programming language itself, but uses native language(just like python) syntax for having code.

 ##ArtMustache Syntax